brendanhay/amazonka/README.md

 A comprehensive Amazon Web Services SDK for Haskell supporting all of the currently available services.

+Parts of the code contained in this repository are auto-generated and auto-magically kept up to date with Amazon's latest service APIs.

 An introductory blog post detailing some of the motivation and design decisions can be found [here](http://brendanhay.github.io/amazonka-comprehensive-haskell-aws-client.html).